Export sites, lists, or document libraries in SharePoint Server

 If you do not have permissions, contact your Setup administrator or SQL Server administrator to request permissions.
 For more information about PowerShell permissions, see Add-SPShellAdmin.

 Start the SharePoint Management Shell.

 At the PowerShell command prompt, type the following command:

-<Path and FileName> is path and name for the site, list, or library that you are exporting.
+- <Path and FileName> is the path and name of the file that will contain the exported data.

 To specify which version of the site, list, or document library to include, use the